Kmeakin/walrus-report/src/30-implementation.md

 Intermediate Representation.
-This name was inherited from the rustc compiler, which has several IRs, including a High-level Intermediate Representation and a Mid-level Intermediate Representation. ^[Some textbooks and compilers name the IR they perform semantic analysis over the "Abstract Syntax Tree", however I have chosen to avoid that name as it may be confused for the parse-tree produced by a parser, which is also sometimes called an "Abstract Syntax Tree"].
+This name was inherited from the rustc compiler, which has several IRs, including a High-level Intermediate Representation and a Mid-level Intermediate Representation. ^[Some textbooks and compilers name the IR they perform semantic analysis over the "Abstract Syntax", however I have chosen to avoid that name as it may be confused for the parse tree produced by a parser, which is also sometimes called an "Abstract Syntax Tree"].
 The process of converting a parse tree to its HIR is called *lowering*.

-In Walrus, the HIR of a program is represented by several mutually recursive structs (see @sec:appendix:hir), the most important being `FnDef`, `StructDef`, `EnumDef`, `Expr`, `Pat` and `Type`.
+In Walrus, the HIR of a program is represented by several mutually recursive types (see @sec:appendix:hir), the most important being `FnDef`, `StructDef`, `EnumDef`, `Expr`, `Pat` and `Type`.

 #### HIR annotation